templecloud/website/README.md

 What Scratchapixel is not:

-- Doesn't teach you how to use 3D software
+- Doesn't teach you how to use 3D software.
 - Doesn't teach you about 3D real-time APIs such as Direct X or Vulkan.
 However, it will help you understand how these APIs work under the hood.
 - Doesn't provide the source code of complex programs containing 100 files and an over-designed third-party dependent build setup that fails to work on your computer no matter what).